SillyBits/hexalyzer/README.md

 'Hexalyzer' assists you with analyzing binary files.
-Still very poor performance with files bigger 1MB, but I'm at it ^^

 This tool is meant as an educational helper, always respect the file's original rights ;)